Shubxam/Directory-Cleaner-Bot/readme.md

 # Directory CLeaner Bot
-This bot (fancier name for script :stuck_out_tongue_closed_eyes:) analyses your files present in a directory by their extension and then creates a folder for each file type and organizes them into their respective folders, and already present libraries untouched.
+This bot (read script) analyses your files present in a directory by their extension and then creates a folder for each file type and organizes them into their respective folders, and already present libraries untouched.
 ### ToDos
 - [ ] Implement other ways of file sorting such as by modification date etc.